The Team

 Kathy Knudsen

-Kathy is the Vice President, Community Investment for United Way of Winnipeg.
+Kathy is the vice president of community investment for United Way of Winnipeg.
 In this role, Kathy, together with the community investment team, collaborates with senior volunteers and staff to achieve the greatest impact possible on social issues in our community.
 Including numerous courses in leadership, change management, and project management, Kathy has attained a Bachelor of Nursing degree, a Master’s of Public Administration degree, as well as a Master’s Certificate in Municipal Leadership.

 Dilly Knol